Advertiser Disclosure

 6. Confirm the number of points you’re transferring and complete the transfer.

-Hot Tip: In our ultimate guide to transferring flexible points to other accounts, we’ll walk you through how to combine and transfer flexible points between your own accounts, as well as from your own account to family, friends, and authorized users for Amex, Capital One, Chase, Citi, and Marriott Bonvoy.
+Hot Tip: In our ultimate guide to transferring flexible points to other accounts, we’ll walk you through combining and transferring flexible points between your own accounts and from your own account to family, friends, and authorized users for Amex, Capital One, Chase, Citi, and Marriott Bonvoy.

 Chapter 4: Tips for Family Travel